apigee/apigee-partner-se-bootcamp/labs/Developer Services Lesson 4 - Publish SmartDocs/README.md

 - Next, lets configure URL settings.
 Select Configuration → Search and metadata → URL aliases → Settings from the Drupal menu.

 - Set the Maximum alias length and Maximum component length to 255.
 Expand Punctuation.
-For the Left curly bracket ({) and Right curly bracket (}) settings, select No action (do not replace).
+For the Left curly bracket `{` and Right curly bracket `}` settings, select `No action` (do not replace).
 Finally save the configuration.

 ###How to document your APIs by using SmartDocs
-How to document your APIs by using SmartDocs In this section you will review the steps/process to document your API.
+In this section you will review the steps/process to document your API.
 SmartDocs represents your APIs by using a model, where the model contains all the information about your APIs.
 The portal extracts information about your APIs from the model to render the documentation pages on the portal as Drupal nodes, where each Drupal node corresponds to a page of documentation on the portal.
 The general steps that you follow to use SmartDocs are:

 - Configure the Drupal SmartDocs module on the portal.